micahwoods/atcweb3/content/post/turf-twitter-analysis-2020/index.md

 And then after that initial screen, if we look at accounts that have sent more than 50 tweets overall, and that tweeted at least 12 times in 2020---those are what I call *active* accounts, the number drops to 5,892.

 But it's a good number.
 I've certainly been able to make great use of Twitter to share information that I otherwise wouldn't be able to share with such a large and global audience.
 And I've learned a ton from reading what others have shared, or observing what others are doing.
+Here's to another fun and informative year of turfgrass twitter.

+:smile: :sunny: :green_heart: :cocktail: :airplane: